hewlett-packard-lovecraft/BirdNET-Model-V2.4-RKNN/README.md

 # BirdNET-Model-V2.4-RKNN
-Script for converting BirdNET Model V2.4 to RKNN format for use on RK3588.
+Script for converting BirdNET Model V2.4 to RKNN format for use on RK3588, will quantize from FP32 to fp16/int16

-Doesn't work - conversion script segmentation faults eventually - not sure why
+## Models
+- meta_model.rknn
+- birdnet.tail.rknn
+- birdnet.head.onnx

+birdnet v2.4 takes in 3 seconds of audio at 48000 hz and constructs a mel-spectrogram. however, due to rknpu's maximum dim size of 8191, it's not possible to convert a layer with dimensions [1, 144000] to rknn format. so, we convert birdnet.onnx from justinchuby to a fixed input size, and split it into two models

+birdnet.head.onnx takes in audio samples and generates the spectrogram

+birdnet.tail.rknn takes in the spectrogram and outputs confidence scores for all 6522 species

+meta_model.rknn is the BirdNET v2.4 range model converted from tflite to rknn. it takes in latitude, longitude, week, and outputs label, and confidence scores for each species

+## TODO
+- need to come up with a better solution that running the birdnet.tail.onnx on cpu
+- convert birdnet-v3-dev and perchv2 to rknn

 ## Usage